gsm1011/hadoop.admin/manuscript/chapter2.md

 network design techniques, please refer to related books and online materials.

-In general, the network architecture of medium sized cluster can be described in Figure below.
+In general, the [network architecture figure](#fig:network.arch) of medium sized cluster describes how the hadoop servers should be configured.

+{id="fig:network.arch"}
 ![Network Architecture of Hadoop Cluster](images/5163os_02_01.png)

 In this figure, we assume there is a Hadoop cluster administrator